You are here

 Projections provided by the Intergovernmental Panel on Climate Change and key messages for Hawai‘i and Pacific islands from the National Climate Assessment indicate sea-level rise will bring about more frequent and extreme tidal flooding and inundation by tidally influenced coastal groundwater.
 Hawai'i Sea Grant is engaging citizen scientists to document today's high water level events, i.e., King Tides, to better understand tomorrow's impacts from sea-level rise and other coastal high water events.
 These photographic data are entered into a free and publically available data set and are informing research, policy, and decision making across the state and Pacific region.

-More than 300 Citizen Scientists have joined the project contributing over 1,300 photo records to a free and publically accessible online database.
-Their data serve as a critical resource for researchers, policy makers, and community members to better understand the potential impacts of sea-level rise.
-These can be viewed at the public data set and on the web map below!
+Almost 200 Citizen Scientists have contributed 2,400 photo records to a publically accessible online database.
+These data serve as a critical resource for researchers, policy makers, and community members to better understand the potential impacts of sea-level rise and other coastal hazards.
+These can be viewed at the public dataset and on the web map below!

 How To Participate